 - Sebastian Szyller, Aalto University:

-Network security and security engineering
+Network security and protocols

 - Amel Bourdoucen, Aalto University & Tolgahan Akgun, Huawei: Simple and Secure Control of Consumer IoT Device with a Smartphone